-Alongside these proposals are suggestions to make the learning process more rigorous to ensure new drivers have reached a higher standard before being able to drive unsupervised.
+Alongside these proposals are suggestions to make the learning process more rigorous to ensure new drivers have reached a higher standard before driving unsupervised.

-One idea is to introduce a mandatory 12-month learning and supervision period, which can start at age 17.
+One idea is to introduce a mandatory 12-month learning and supervision period, starting at age 17.

-With budding drivers required to clock up 120 hours of supervised driving either with an instructor or fully-licenced driver before being able to take their test.
+With budding drivers required to clock up 120 hours of supervised driving either with an instructor or fully-licenced driver before taking their test.

 Alternative proposals include increasing the minimum driving test age from 17 to 18 years-old.